 2. Replacement Collateral.

-(a) During the Replacement Collateral Period, New Power may substitute Eligible Accounts and Eligible Natural Gas (collectively, “Replacement Collateral”) for cash Collateral currently held by the Enron Parties in a total amount up to but not exceeding the lesser of (i) $40,000,000 and (ii) the sum of 85% of Eligible Accounts and 50% of Eligible Natural Gas (the “Substitution Amount").
+(a) During the Replacement Collateral Period, NewPower may on any Certificate Delivery Date substitute Eligible Accounts and Eligible Natural Gas (collectively, “Replacement Collateral”) for cash Collateral currently held by the Enron Parties in a total amount up to but not exceeding the lesser of (i) $40,000,000 and (ii) the sum of the Applicable Percentage of Eligible Accounts and 50% of Eligible Natural Gas (the “Substitution Amount").
+The “Applicable Percentage” for any Eligible Account shall be the percentage specified for that kind of Eligible Account on Schedule I hereto.
 During the month of October 2001, NewPower may substitute no more than $20,000,000 in Replacement Collateral for Returned Cash Collateral.
-The Parties expressly acknowledge and agree that the Substitution Amount of Replacement Collateral, as determined from time to time pursuant to the terms hereof, shall constitute acceptable Collateral for the obligations of New Power under the Master Netting Agreement during the Replacement Collateral Period.
-At no time during the Replacement Collateral Period shall the Enron Parties be obligated to release any cash Collateral to New Power that would result in New Power having posted cash Collateral to the Enron Parties of less than $70,000,000 unless New Power’s Collateral requirement under the Master Netting Agreement is less than such amount, in which case all of New Power’s Collateral posted to the Enron Parties shall be provided in cash.
+The Parties expressly acknowledge and agree that the Substitution Amount of Replacement Collateral, as determined from time to time pursuant to the terms hereof, shall constitute acceptable Collateral for the obligations of NewPower under the Master Netting Agreement during the Replacement Collateral Period.
+At no time during the Replacement Collateral Period shall the Enron Parties be obligated to release any cash Collateral to NewPower that would result in NewPower having posted cash Collateral to the Enron Parties of less than $70,000,000 unless NewPower’s Collateral requirement under the Master Netting Agreement is less than such amount, in which case all of NewPower’s Collateral posted to the Enron Parties shall be provided in cash.

-(b) New Power covenants that it shall deliver to the Enron Parties, on each Business Day, a certificate of a responsible officer of New Power (a "Replacement Collateral Certificate") (i) certifyingthe Substitution Amount, the amount of cash Collateral and Replacement Collateral posted to the Enron Parties hereunder, the absence of Default under the Master Netting Agreement and a listing of the amounts of all cash deposits or collateral deposited or posted with any third party, and (ii) containing a daily cash forecast for the current month and the subsequent month.
+(b) NewPower may on any Business Day, and covenants that it shall , on the first Business Day of each week during the Replacement Collateral Period, deliver to the Enron Parties a certificate of a responsible officer of NewPower (a "Replacement Collateral Certificate"; the date of delivery of a Replacement Collateral Certificate being a “Certificate Delivery Date”) (i) certifying, as of the immediately preceding Business Day, the Substitution Amount, the amount of cash Collateral and Replacement Collateral posted to the Enron Parties hereunder and the absence of Default under the Master Netting Agreement and (ii) containing a daily cash forecast for the current month and the subsequent month.
 The Replacement Collateral Certificate shall be substantially in the form attached hereto as Exhibit "B".
-Within two (2) Business Days of the Enron Parties receipt of a Replacement Collateral Certificate from New Power and provided that no Default under the Master Netting Agreement then exists, the Enron Parties shall release any excess cash Collateral to New Power under the terms and conditions provided herein (“Released Cash Collateral”); provided, however, if the most recent Replacement Collateral Certificate from NewPower would require the Enron Parties to return a lesser amount of cash Collateral, then the Enron Parties shall be obligated to return only such lesser amount.
+On the Business Day after a Certificate Delivery Date from NewPower and provided that no Default under the Master Netting Agreement then exists, the Enron Parties shall release any excess cash Collateral to NewPower under the terms and conditions provided herein (“ Returned Cash Collateral”); provided, however, if the most recent Replacement Collateral Certificate from NewPower would require the Enron Parties to return a lesser amount of cash Collateral, then the Enron Parties shall be obligated to return only such lesser amount.
 Any determination of the Substitution Amount shall be made as of the date specified and shall be without prejudice to any Party thereafter to seek additional Collateral or the return of Collateral in accordance with the terms of the Master Netting Agreement as amended by this Second Amendment, provided that any subsequent return(s) of any excess Collateral shall first be of Replacement Collateral and then of cash posted as Collateral under the Master Netting Agreement.